gusmd/vigil.py/README.md

 You have to install pywin32 for this to work.
 Get it at: http://sourceforge.net/projects/pywin32/

 I'm also using balloontip.py to generate a handy Windows notification when the file is being moved.
 So feel free to comment the respective line if you don't feel like using it.

+# Thanks to
+Tim Golden for his incredibly useful post: http://timgolden.me.uk/python/win32_how_do_i/watch_directory_for_changes.html